GRAMMY award-winning and nominated musicians from Acadiana

 Image courtesy of Philip Gould

-King of Zydeco Clifton Chenier received the GRAMMY's prestigious Lifetime Achievement Award in 2014, putting Acadiana's musician in the same category as Frank Sinatra, Michael Jackson, Hank Williams, The Beatles, and Aretha Franklin.
+King of Zydeco Clifton Chenier received the GRAMMY's prestigious Lifetime Achievement Award in 2014, putting Acadiana's musicians in the same category as Frank Sinatra, Michael Jackson, Hank Williams, The Beatles, and Aretha Franklin.
 How's that for getting a little R-E-S-P-E-C-T?

 Image courtesy of LaurenDaigle.com